jmcvetta/napping/README.md

 # Contributing

-Contributions, in the form of Pull Requests or Issues, are gladly accepted.
+Contributions in the form of Pull Requests or Issues are gladly accepted.
 Before submitting a Pull Request, please ensure your code passes all tests, and that your changes do not decrease test coverage.
 I.e. if you add new features, also add corresponding new tests.